First up, let’s be clear. Everyone, even copywriters, make copywriting mistakes.

 The other week my client soft-launched their brand.

-I created the brand messaging (a sort of copywriting playbook) and they wrote their own copy.
+I created the brand messaging (a sort of copywriting playbook) and they wrote their own copy, including their own e-commerce homepage and product pages.

 At first, it followed the proven messaging hierarchy.
 I was thrilled and jumped on sharing it with my network…

-Only to realize as the days progressed, the copy kept morphing.
+Only to realize as the days progressed that the copy kept morphing.
 Sections disappeared.
 New pieces appeared.
 Bits cropped up in unexpected places.

 You can’t move pieces around or leave pieces out without missing steps in the conversation with your reader.
 The risk is that you end up sounding something like, “Here’s a problem you may have.
 Now buy this.
 Bye now.“